 About the Author

-More from Rachel
+More from Allison

 I received a complimentary copy of this book through Celebrate Lit and was not required to post a favorable review.
 All opinions are my own.